yinggcai/yinggcai/README.md

-My name is Ying Cai, a first year student studying Mathematics at Queen Mary University of London.
+HI, my name is Ying Cai, I'm a first year student studying Mathematics at Queen Mary University of London.